 ICAEW Business Confidence Monitor (BCM): East Midlands

-Business confidence trend in East Midlands
+Business confidence in East Midlands

-Exports, domestic sales and sales volume
+Exports, domestic sales and employment

 Prospects for the next 12 months

 Companies foresee faster export and domestic sales growth compared to the past year, at 4.2% and 3.6% respectively.
 They also expect to achieve profits growth of 4.6%.
 However, investment expenditure is set to remain fairly subdued, with companies planning to increase capital investment by just 1.4%.
 And moderations are planned for R&D budgets, with a rise of just 0.8% over the next 12 months.